Importing to Australia: How To Bring In Books

 There are various places you can find items to sell, these include:

-Hints and tips on choosing the right books
+Hints and tips on choosing the right Apparel and Shoes

 Imported goods must be properly labelled.
 This includes the country of manufacture and origin, a true description of the goods, a sender’s address, and a recipient’s address.
 The labels should be in English, attached to the goods in a prominent position and be clear and easy to read.
 You can find full details of labelling requirements here.